rtmigo/dec_kt/README.md

 <summary>More horrors of double arithmetic</summary>

-Let's just sum `0.1` multiple times and compare to the ideal result.
+Let's sum `0.1` multiple times and compare to the ideal result.

 ```kotlin
 fun difference(summands: Int): Double {